 Consider The Motivations Of Each Enneagram Type

-Uncovering your motivations can help you begin to understand why you think and respond the way you do and dive deeper into the Enneagram type you identify with.
+Uncovering your motivations can help you understand why you think and respond the way you do and dive deeper into the Enneagram type you identify with.

 Enneagram Motivations Of Type One: The Reformer

 As a dominant Enneagram type one, you are wise of the faults we have in our world and put in efforts to bring out its best to become a better place.
-You want to bring out the best in people, but that can sometimes come off a little too harsh and high-standard for them.
-You are a very responsible and mature person, but also caring with ethical morale.
+You want to bring out the best in people, but that can sometimes come off too harsh and high-standard for them.
+You are a very responsible and mature person and caring with ethical morale.

 - Enneagram Core Desires: Being ethical and having integrity